-6.4.2 Activation Data Protection
+6.4.2 Protection of Activation Data

 - 1. The GTLSCA activation data is protected by the m-out-of-n control IC card and must be accessed through the hardware cryptographic module's built-in card reader.
 The IC card's individual's ID number is entered (PIN number) with the keyboard built-in the hardware cryptographic module. - 2.
 The above IC card's PIN number may not be stored in any media. - 3.
-If there are over three failed log-in attempts, the IC card is locked.

-4. The personnel responsible for safekeeping must reset the PIN number during IC card handover.
+If there are over three failed log-in attempts, the IC card is locked. - 4.
+The personnel responsible for safekeeping must reset the PIN number during IC card handover.

-6.4.3 Other Aspects of Activation Data
+6.4.3 Other Activation Data Regulations

-6.5 Computer Security Controls
+6.5 Computer Hardware and Software Security